sagemath/trac_to_gh/Issue 1398.md

         "bug"
     ],
     "milestone": "https://github.com/sagemath/sagetest/milestones/sage-2.9",
-    "title": "Functions on integers which are not object-oriented", "type": "issue",
+    "title": "[with patch, with positive review] Functions on integers which are not object-oriented", "type": "issue",
     "url": "https://github.com/sagemath/sagetest/issues/1398",
     "user": "https://trac.sagemath.org/admin/accounts/users/ljpk"
 }
 ```
-Assignee: somebody
+Assignee: @mwhansen

 There are some functions on integers which SAGE has but which (as far as I know) are not methods for the integers: